arthrod/sec-edgar-bulker/README.md

 # SEC EDGAR Bulker

-A robust Python project for downloading and parsing SEC EDGAR filings with parallel processing capabilities.
+A robust Python project for downloading and parsing SEC EDGAR filings with parallel processing capabilities and more.

 ## Future Project Structure
 ```